AKC Blue Great Dane puppies

 Pillows and blankets: Blankets and pillows can offer comfort and make it easier for them to adjust to their new home.

-Top 5 things to know about Blue Great Dane Puppies
+Top 5 things to know about Blue Great Danes

 Before bringing a new puppy to their forever home, it's crucial to understand the breed to ensure that it's an ideal match with your lifestyle and family.
 These dogs are known as a gentle breed with excellent socialization skills.
-Great Danes are recognizable due to their large stature, but there are many things people do not know before adding the breed to their home.
+Great Danes are recognizable due to their large stature and regal look, but there are many things people do not know before adding the breed to their home.
 Below are the top things to know about the Great Dane breed before bringing them into your home.